-A visual interpretation of the meaning and symbolism of 7pm cheer for Covid-19 first responders during and post coronavirus pandemic
+A visual interpretation of the meaning and symbolism of 7pm cheers for Covid-19 first responders during and after post coronavirus pandemic

 “Silence Equals Death, so let’s make some noise,” I wrote in a 2012 interview with artist/activist Nancer LeMoins for A&U Magazine–America’s AIDS Magazine.
 [As I also mentioned in my June 2019 A&U cover story, the Silence = Death poster has been a symbol of “AIDS activism and AIDS activism history.”
 In recent years, it “has become a symbol of activism, in a much larger sense.”]

 Today, July 7, 2020, (7/7), we remember the “noise” we used to make during the first part of this year and until quite recently, to thank Covid-19 first responders.
 It was the one and only moment in the entire day that we’d come out of our isolation and join our voices and hands (and whatever creative noise-creating devices we’d find handy) to cheer, holler and clap, make noise to show our appreciation for the first responders on the forefront of the fight against Covid19.
 Remember?

 I believe that our 7pm cheer kept our spirits alive through the darkest months of the Coronavirus pandemic.
 It helped us escape the darkness of our confinement, if only for a few moments and allowed us to come together, to unite against the virus, in the best (yet limited) way possible.